-Course Outcomes: At the end of the course, the students will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Define various terms related to manufacturing processes - 2.
 Demonstrate the understanding of various manufacturing processes - 3.
 Solve simple problems such as riser design and sheet metal calculations - 4.
 Compare various manufacturing processes - 5.
 Choose suitable manufacturing process for a given component